-Chickpea sprouts, also known as garbanzo bean sprouts, are a protein-rich, high-carbohydrate food made from chickpeas.
-The sprouting process is simple -- you merely soak the chickpeas in water overnight, then rinse and drain the chickpeas several times daily until visible sprouts, which look like white tails, emerge from the chickpeas.
-These chickpea sprouts are relatively low in calories, so you can consume them even when dieting.
+Chickpea sprouts, also known as garbanzo bean sprouts, are a protein-rich, high-carbohydrate food.
+To sprout these legumes soak the chickpeas in water overnight, then rinse and drain the chickpeas several times daily until there are sprouts, which look like white tails.

 Video of the Day

-Chickpea sprouts are relatively low in calories, as a 100-gram serving of the sprouts contains only 165 calories.
-That amount comprises about 8 percent of the daily suggested intake of 2,000 calories, but it is higher than the amount in some other types of beans.
-For example, a 100-gram serving of black beans would contain just 130 calories.
+Chickpea sprouts are relatively low in calories, as a 100-gram serving contains 165 calories.
+That amount only comprises about 8 percent of the daily suggested intake of 2,000 calories.

 Chickpea sprouts are also a rich source of carbohydrates.
 A 100-gram serving of the sprouts provides 24 grams of carbohydrates.
-Carbohydrates are your body's primary source of energy, so carbohydrate-rich foods such as chickpea sprouts can be good choices for pre-exercise meals.
-Unless you have been put on a low-carb regimen by your doctor, the recommended intake of carbohydrates is 130 per day for both men and women.
+Carbohydrates are your body's primary source of energy, making carbohydrate-rich foods a good choices for pre-workout meals.

 One type of carbohydrate chickpea sprouts provide is dietary fiber; each 100-gram serving contains 3 grams.
 Dietary fiber is important because it promotes feelings of fullness, helps stabilize blood sugar levels and may help reduce your cholesterol levels and risk of heart disease, according to Harvard School of Public Health.
-The recommended intake for fiber is 25 grams for women and 38 grams for men.
+The recommended intake for fiber is between 25 and 38 grams.

 Vitamins and Minerals